 This concept is food for thought for those who want to live off the grid.
 Chip and Clara Boggs of Coquille, United States, created a little shed they call the Homestead.
 Resembling an old pioneer log cabin, it has solar panels on the roof and a battery bank inside that’s powerful enough to keep their whole house running.

-A shed doesn’t just have to be used as a storage space, it can be so much more.
-After being inspired by all of these cool shed designs, what kind of shed would you design?
-Request a free shed design and quote session from us to get your shed custom-designed according to your needs.
-Although our sheds aren’t *quite* as creative as these ones, you’ll find them much more practical!
+A shed doesn’t just have to be used as a storage space.
+It can be so much more.
+After being inspired by all these cool shed designs, what kind of shed would you design?
+Request a free shed design and quote session to bring your shed project to life.
+Although our sheds aren’t *quite* as creative as the ones in this article, you’ll find them much more practical!